hugomarisco/keykey.kitchen/content/recipes/tempe-orek-basah/index.en.md

       and oyster sauce.
 Stir and bring to a boil.
   - description: Once boiling, add the fried tempe.
 Cook until the liquid reduces to about 50 ml, stirring occasionally.
-  - description: Add the sliced small red chilies, large red chili, and chicken bouillon (if using).
+  - description: Add the sliced small red chilies, large red chili, and bouillon powder (if using).
 Cook until the liquid evaporates completely.
   - description: Sprinkle with toasted sesame seeds if desired, stir, and turn off the heat.
   - description: Serve and enjoy!
 ---